brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 - radvd should be installed only in Home Agent (HA), Router.

 ### radvd configuration
+Open the file named as `radvd.conf` in `/etc/` directory and do the following configuration:
 - Home Agent
 ```
 interface enp0s8